CPM Staff Tutorials

 5. Tables used as layout

-Character Encoding Error
+Expand or collapse content Character Encoding Error

 If you receive a Character Encoding error (see below) when checking accessibility, you can ignore the error.